tythonco/tython-website/_drafts/2024-03-15-cactusforce-2k24.md

 [David Schach](https://www.linkedin.com/in/davidschach/) and [Chuck Liddell](https://www.linkedin.com/in/chuckliddell/) were panelists at the session (thanks again, guys!) and Chuck also had a session of his own on designing data facades for deeply-nested data integrations that was very interesting for anyone who has experienced the joy of parsing JSON in Apex.
 Chuck and his team built out a solution to the problem of a never ending series of statements that cast results to `Map<String,Object>` that we see too often in this scenario.

+### Getting Comfortable with AI

+We've all noticed the rise of AI technologies in the last few years, and [Karthik Nallajalla](https://www.linkedin.com/in/karthik-nallajalla-9200087/) showed us how [GitHub Copilot](https://github.com/features/copilot/) can integrate with Salesforce's favorite IDE, [VS Code](https://code.visualstudio.com), to more quickly build apps using the vast open source software Copilot has access to.
+While there's understandable concern over AI and it's implementations, there's no escaping it in our field.
+Salesforce themselves just finished hosting a heavily AI themed [TrailblzerDX](https://www.salesforce.com/trailblazerdx/) (more on that in a future post).

+One example Karthik highlighted was the ability for Copilot to write unit tests, and a helpful audience member brought up the point that such generated code is only really testing what the code already does, rather than what it should do.
+The major theme of using AI to generate code is that it's a first draft that must be checked, just as if you're reviewing the code of a junior developer.
+It'll be fun and interesting to experiment with Copilot and Salesforce's own [Einstein for Developers](https://developer.salesforce.com/tools/vscode/en/einstein/einstein-overview).

 ### Closing Keynote

 Of course I love the technical sessions that Cactusforce offers, but I also really liked the closing keynote this year.
 We wrapped up the conference this year with a fireside chat between Leah McGowen-Hare from Salesforce and Marisa Hambleton, who puts on the conference each year.
 I've always found Leah to be a very enaging speaker so if you're ever at a future Salesforce conference where she has a session I'd definitely recommend attending.